 I could see she smiled under her mask while she proudly declared “Yes, we make ours in a combo of the LA and Calexico styles.
 You won’t find them anywhere else up here in Oregon!”

 As Calexico and Mexicali are twin cities that share opposite sides of the border wall, I let it go.
-No matter where the inspiration came from, the flavor was the Sonoran hot dog I remember.
+No matter where the inspiration came from, this is the flavor of the Sonoran hot dog I remember.

 When you go: